León Ferrari: La Civilización Occidental y Cristiana (1965)

 This work, titled La Civilización Occidental y Cristiana (Western and Christian Civilization) was a nearly life-sized plastic figure of Jesus hanging crucified on a 6-foot plastic American fighter with its nose pointed toward the ground.
 This is Ferrari's most famous work and has been displayed throughout the world countless times.
 In this artwork, Ferrari is presenting a contradiction: on one hand, Christians believe in a religion that revolves around Jesus' idea that people ought to love one another and not kill each other, while on the other hand, many Christians do this anyway, even using Christianity to justify war.
 Furthermore, by using an American plane, Ferrari is questioning the American government's imperialism, specifically within the context of the Vietnam War.
 As a final thought, when people come out to protest the artwork itself, one must ask the question: why are there vehement protests against an artwork while Christians sit idly and allow suffering to occur daily with no protest at all?
+Later, Tatxo Benet added it to his Censored Art Collection.
+It is displayed at the Museu de l'Art Prohibit in Barcelona, Spain.